NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-stacked-vertical-bar-chart.md

 ### How to use
 1. Open the newly created page.
-2. Drag and drop the stacked vertical bar chart from Ngx Charts category.
+2. Drag and drop the stacked vertical bar chart from the Ngx Charts category.
-3. Switch to **Ts** file of the page and then declare the variable and provide values for the dataset.
+3. Switch to the **Ts** file of the page and then declare the variable and provide values for the dataset.
 A sample is given below:
     * Dataset which consists of all other parameters like labels, and legends.
         ```javascript
         dataSet = [